 Among the many sweet treats sold at his shop, there was a concoction of starch and sugar that became known as lokum.
 The family business of Bekir Efendi, still known as the Hacı Bekir company is in its fifth generation.

-Some historians say that there is evidence showing that a recipe of a dessert similar to Turkish delight was used by the Arabs and the Persians centuries before Bekir Efendi discovered them.
+Some historians say that there is evidence showing that a recipe for a dessert similar to Turkish delight was used by the Arabs and the Persians centuries before Bekir Efendi discovered them.
 It is rather unclear however there is a more romantic tale of how the Turkish delight came to be, which is probably just a legend, but an interesting story nonetheless.

 There is said to be a particular Sultan who believed that food was the way to please a woman and due to this he kept various exotic recipes in his armour, one day in an attempt to please somebody he ordered the palace chefs to produce something capable of the deed and thus the Turkish delight was born!